Skip to main content

 8 mentions Positive Neutral Negative

 The gameplay is visually appealing and incorporates gravity as a central mechanic, though some players find it too simplistic.
 The absence of hand-holding encourages players to learn mechanics independently, while a generous checkpoint system alleviates frustration.
-Overall, the demo hints at potential for deeper gameplay through the introduction of new mechanics in future levels, appealing to a diverse range of players.
+Overall, the demo hints at potential for deeper gameplay with new mechanics in a full release, appealing to a diverse range of gamers.

 • “It appears well drawn and uses gravity as part of its main gameplay mechanic.”